laminas/laminas-mvc/doc/book/zend.mvc.quick-start.md

 ## Create a Controller

-Controllers are simply objects that implement `Zend\Stdlib\DispatchableInterface`.
+Controllers are simply objects that implement `Laminas\Stdlib\DispatchableInterface`.
 This means they need to implement a `dispatch()` method that takes minimally a `Request` object as an argument.

 In practice, though, this would mean writing logic to branch based on matched routing within every controller.
 As such, we've created two base controller classes for you to start with:

-- `Zend\Mvc\Controller\AbstractActionController` allows routes to match an "action".
+- `Laminas\Mvc\Controller\AbstractActionController` allows routes to match an "action".
 When matched, a method named after the action will be called by the controller.
 As an example, if you had a route that returned "foo" for the "action" key, the "fooAction" method would be invoked.
-- `Zend\Mvc\Controller\AbstractRestfulController` introspects the `Request` to determine what HTTP method was used, and calls a method according to that.
+- `Laminas\Mvc\Controller\AbstractRestfulController` introspects the `Request` to determine what HTTP method was used, and calls a method according to that.
 - `GET` will call either the `getList()` method, or, if an "id" was matched during routing, the `get()` method (with that identifer value).